webplatform/docs/tutorials/jsfeatures/objectobserve/index.md

 ---
-title: objectobserve
+title: Respond to change with Object.observe
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://updates.html5rocks.com/2012/11/Respond-to-change-with-Object-observe)'
+readiness: 'Ready to Use'
+summary: 'Object.observe() lets you add a listener to any JavaScript object that gets called whenever that object, or its properties, change.'
 tags:
   - Tutorials
-readiness: 'Ready to Use'
-summary: 'Object.observe() lets you add a listener to any JavaScript object that gets called whenever that object, or its properties, change.'
 uri: tutorials/jsfeatures/objectobserve

 ---
-# Respond to change with Object.observe

 **By [Alex Danilo](http://www.html5rocks.com/profiles/#alexdanilo)**
 Originally published 28 November 2012

-## Summary
+## <span>Summary</span>

 Object.observe() lets you add a listener to any JavaScript object that gets called whenever that object, or its properties, change.

-## Introduction
+## <span>Introduction</span>

 Lots of JavaScript frameworks using MVC or MDV need to respond to changes to the objects that model the state inside a web application.
 This capability is a fundamental part of a data-binding model.